Vahid Davar on his new poetry pamphlet

 Sandy Moffat on his Suilven series

-The artist talks about his series of paintings of Suilven and its association with poet Norman MacCaig.
+Alexander Moffat OBE RSA is in the Junor Gallery on St Andrews' South Street, speaking about his series of magnificent paintings of Suilven and the mountain's association with poet Norman MacCaig.

 Ruth Nicol on 'East Neuk' and lockdown